How To Spray Paint Interior Walls And Ceilings – Easy Guide For House Owners And Painters

 Step 3

 You then need to give your ceiling a few hours to dry.
 The duration will depend on the type of paint that you are using.
 You can then proceed to apply more coats of paint as required.
 The number of layers you add will depend on your preference and the level of finish you need.
+Repeat steps 1 and 2 until you get the desired results.
+Exercise a lot of patience when spray painting your ceiling, especially when you need an excellent finish.
+Ensure that you work methodically vertically and horizontally with an overlap between the lines.

 Using a paint sprayer to paint the walls

-Understand that you will need to work around your fixtures and trims when painting your walls.
+Understand that you will need to work around your fixtures and trims when painting walls.
 You will need to exercise extra caution when spray painting your walls, especially when you plan on using different color paints.

 Step 1

 Start painting your walls from the closest primary light source in that room.
-For example, start from the largest window in that room to help you get an even paint coverage.
+For example, start from the largest window in that room to help you get even paint coverage.
 You will need to move your paint sprayer at a steady speed while painting the walls.

 Ensure that your sprayer is held at a distance of about 15 cm from the wall.
 Each spray should also overlap the previous line by about 30% to ensure that you get the best coverage in the room.
-Once you have completed the entire room working vertically, start re-coating horizontally immediately to get you a better finish.
+Once you have completed the entire room working vertically, start re-coating horizontally immediately to get a better finish.

 Step 2